vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 The graphical method got us pretty close with little work, and hopefully led to a deeper understanding of what is going on.
 The rest of this paragraph explains the discrepancy, but should be considered non-essential reading.
 The fission process typically results in a few spare neutrons.
 Each left-over (unbound) neutron deprives us of at least 8 MeV in unrealized binding potential,[^33] and the subsequent β- decays from the neutron-rich daughter nuclei to stable nuclei also release energy not accounted in Table 15.7.
 Both of these contribute to the shortfall in comparing 172 MeV to 210 MeV, but even without this, we got a decent estimate just using the graph in Figure 15.10.

+[^33]: Each missing neutron deprives us of more than the standard ~8 MeV per nucleon, as neutrons have no penalty for repulsive electric charge.
+The 8 MeV per nucleon is an average over protons and neutrons.

 ### 15.4.4 Practical Implementations
 As we saw above, nuclear fission involves getting fissile nuclei generally 235U-to split apart by the addition of a neutron.
 The following criteria must be met: